-I first saw the names Abraham Yates and Ann Rolinson on the marriage certificate of my great great grandparents John Rolinson and Jane Holmes in 1839 in Rushall, Staffordshire.
+I first saw the names Abraham Yates and Ann Rolinson as witnesses on the marriage certificate of my great great grandparents John Rolinson and Jane Holmes in 1839 in Rushall, Staffordshire.
 Ann, I assumed, was John's sister.
-She in in the 1841 census with her parents aged 18.
-I thought no more of it but the name Abraham Yates stuck in my mind.
+She is in the 1841 census with her parents aged 18.
+I thought no more of it, but the name Abraham Yates stuck in my mind.

-The strangest thing of all is that in the 1901 census Ann Rolinson Yates a widow of 78 is still living in Glengyron Row next door to my father-in-law, David McMeekin, a boy of 8!
+The strangest thing of all is that in the 1901 census my great great aunt Ann Rolinson Yates, a widow of 78, is still living in Glengyron Row next door to my father-in-law, David McMeekin, a boy of 8!

 You can see Abraham Yates on my tree here